ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Beali h-tl Extract.
+The follow­
+ing is a gem in its way, aud can be rend
+with profit more than once.
+The little­
+ness of life lias rarely been more liappily
+expressed:
+&quot;Generation after generation have felt
+as we feel uow.and their lives were as ac­
+tive as our own.
+They passed away like
+vapor, while Nature wore the same as­
+pect of beaatyas when her Creator com­
 manded her to be.
 Tlie heavens shall
 be as bright over our graves as tliey are
 now around our patlis.
 The world will